Assaf-Alon/random-word-generator/DEPLOYMENT.md

 ## Automatic Updates

-Every time you push changes to the `main` branch, GitHub Actions will automatically rebuild and redeploy your app!
+Every time you push changes to the `master` branch, GitHub Actions will automatically rebuild and redeploy your app!

 ## Troubleshooting